saiful-islam265/ups-shipping-label-generator/README.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-**UPS Shipping Label PDF Generator For Woocommerce** is a PDF generator from UPS Shipping Label.
-And this PDF will be available for print.
+**Shipping Label PDF Generator With UPS For Woocommerce** is a PDF generator from UPS API.

 == Description ==
 You can use this plugin in any of your woocommerce powered sites.
 This plugin will generate pdf out of UPS shipping label data from UPS api.
 And generated pdf will be available on woocommerce order list page under column name **UPS Shipping Label**